If you're imaging Palau as a paradise island with pristine beaches and coral reefs within meters from shores, you'll be disappointed.

 Palau Pacific Resort is a luxury hotel known for having access to one of the most beautiful beaches in Palau.
 Staying in Palau Pacific Resort is very expensive, but they offer a day pass to their beach.
 Unfortunately, it is also very expensive.

 Currently, it costs 100 USD per person and includes a 35 USD voucher to be used in the restaurant (or for the sports equipment rental).

 But the beach at the Resort was not only the most beautiful we’ve seen in Palau but one of the most beautiful we’ve seen ever.
 At the time of our visit, it was almost deserted.
 Besides a few hotel guests, there were no other visitors.
 Also, the coral reef is breathtaking, with a plethora of the famous giant clams that live just a few meters from the shore.

-The coral reef of Rose Garden is very vast allowing to alienate from other snorkellers and admire the underwater world in peace and quiet.
-It is supposedly inhabited by large groups of Clownfish (better known as Nemo) another place but we haven't seen a single one of them.
+The coral reef of Rose Garden is very vast, allowing to alienate from other snorkellers and admire the underwater world in peace and quiet.
+It is supposedly inhabited by large groups of Clownfish (better known as Nemo).
+Still, we haven't seen a single one of them.
 Despite that, we liked the place very much.